-In 2012 the Croatian Mine Action Centre coordinated a number of activities related to informing about mine danger.
-The Association of Croatian Civil Victims of War of the Republic of Croatia, Croatian Red Cross, Croatian Mine Action Centre and the Ministry of Interior organized nine panels on topic Children in Mine Environment in elementary schools all over the country.
-Employees of the Croatian Mine Action Centre, throughout the year, participated in Radio Zagreb broadcast programs presenting the most current content and information related to mine action.
+In 2013 the Croatian Mine Action Centre coordinated a number of activities related to informing about mine danger.
+The Association of Croatian Civil Victims of War of the Republic of Croatia, Croatian Red Cross, Croatian Mine Action Centre and the Ministry of Interior organized 71 educational events in elementary schools all over the country with 8900 citizens/children in attendance.
 All actions in education and other activities related to mine danger could have been monitored on the website of the Croatian Mine Action Centre, which is updated daily.
 Such practice will continue in future.

-In 2012 the Croatian Mine Action Centre, at the request of government bodies, regional and local governments, public enterprises, as well as Croatian citizens, issued 398 insights and/or maps of the mine suspected areas.
+In 2013 the Croatian Mine Action Centre, at the request of government bodies, regional and local governments, public enterprises, as well as Croatian citizens, issued 595 insights and/or maps of the mine suspected areas.
 In addition to cartographic representations and insights, the Croatian Mine Action Centre has developed a unique web application MISportal, available to all internet users, where it is possible to see the locations of mine suspected areas.